mehulagg/gitlab/doc/development/snowplow.md

 />
 ```

 Event listeners are bound at the document level to handle click events on or within elements with these data attributes.
 This allows them to be properly handled on re-rendering and changes to the DOM.
 Note that because of the way these events are bound, click events should not be stopped from propagating up the DOM tree.
-If for any reason click events are being stopped from propagating, you need to implement your own listeners and follow the instructions in [Tracking in raw JavaScript](#tracking-in-raw-javascript).
+If for any reason click events are being stopped from propagating, you need to implement your own listeners and follow the instructions in [Tracking within Vue components](#tracking-within-vue-components) or [Tracking in raw JavaScript](#tracking-in-raw-javascript).

 Below is a list of supported `data-track-*` attributes: